rpn1966/platotheory2026/_pages/programme.md

 <h1 id="posters" style="text-align: center;">Posters</h1>
 ---

 The poster session will be held on Monday 9th September from 16:50 - 18:00.
-Room TBC.

-- **A Closer Look at the Erosion Barrier in Protoplanetary Discs** - Marco Agolzer
+1. **A Closer Look at the Erosion Barrier in Protoplanetary Discs** - Marco Agolzer
-- **Binding environments of precursors to complex organic molecules in protoplanetary disks: a computational study** - Aneesa Ahmad
+2. **Binding environments of precursors to complex organic molecules in protoplanetary disks: a computational study** - Aneesa Ahmad
-- **Free-floating planets ejected from massive self-gravitating discs** - Aleksandra Ćalović
+3. **Free-floating planets ejected from massive self-gravitating discs** - Aleksandra Ćalović
-- **Following the long-term evolution of dusty fragments formed via gravitational instability** - Maggie Celeste
+4. **Following the long-term evolution of dusty fragments formed via gravitational instability** - Maggie Celeste
-- **Hydrodynamical Simulations of Planet-Disk Interactions in PDS 70: Characterizing Gap, Spiral, and Vortex in the Disk** - Daniel Daza Valdebenito
+5. **Hydrodynamical Simulations of Planet-Disk Interactions in PDS 70: Characterizing Gap, Spiral, and Vortex in the Disk** - Daniel Daza Valdebenito
-- **Dust Polarization Up Close and Personal in a Planet-Forming Disk** - Rachel Harrison
+6. **Dust Polarization Up Close and Personal in a Planet-Forming Disk** - Rachel Harrison
-- **A trail of dust from a young embedded brown dwarf in the outskirts of the Orion Nebular Cluster** - Thomas Haworth
+7. **A trail of dust from a young embedded brown dwarf in the outskirts of the Orion Nebular Cluster** - Thomas Haworth
-- **North PHASE observation of the young cluster Tr37** - Ferdinand Hollauf
+8. **North PHASE observation of the young cluster Tr37** - Ferdinand Hollauf
-- **Understanding CO Depletion in Wind-Driven Protoplanetary Discs** - Zuzanna Jonczyk
+9. **Understanding CO Depletion in Wind-Driven Protoplanetary Discs** - Zuzanna Jonczyk
-- **Debris disc catalogue - I. Herschel PACS photometry** - Minjae Kim
+10. **Debris disc catalogue - I. Herschel PACS photometry** - Minjae Kim
-- **Simulations of Gravitational Instability in Irradiated Protoplanetary Discs** - Cat Leedham
+11. **Simulations of Gravitational Instability in Irradiated Protoplanetary Discs** - Cat Leedham
+12. **First ALMA observations of the HD 105211 debris disc: A warm dust component close to a gigayear-old star** - Qiong Liu
-- **Modelling the Dust substructures in the AGE-PRO sample** - Lilian Luo
+13. **Modelling the Dust substructures in the AGE-PRO sample** - Lilian Luo
-- **Testing the shock bow model with the variations in exocometary absorptions of high ionized species as Al III observed by HST around Beta Pic** - Cristina Madurga Favieres
+14. **Testing the shock bow model with the variations in exocometary absorptions of high ionized species as Al III observed by HST around Beta Pic** - Cristina Madurga Favieres
-- **The Effect of Eccentricity on the Accretion Rate onto Newly Formed Planets in Protoplanetary Discs** - Aaron Mills
+15. **The Effect of Eccentricity on the Accretion Rate onto Newly Formed Planets in Protoplanetary Discs** - Aaron Mills
+16. **Dust rings in warped protoplanetary discs** - Rebecca Nealon
-- **A Search for Transiting Exocomets in TESS Sectors 1-26** - Azib Norazman
+17. **A Search for Transiting Exocomets in TESS Sectors 1-26** - Azib Norazman
-- **Dust Entrainment in 1D Externally Photo-Evaporated Models** - Sébastien Paine
+18. **Dust Entrainment in 1D Externally Photo-Evaporated Models** - Sébastien Paine
-- **Dust Dynamics in Protoplanetary Discs after Stellar Flybys** - Vasu Prasad
+19. **Dust Dynamics in Protoplanetary Discs after Stellar Flybys** - Vasu Prasad
-- **Disc Evolution and planet formation in stellar cluster environment** - Lin Qiao
+20. **Disc Evolution and planet formation in stellar cluster environment** - Lin Qiao
-- **Circumplanetary Winds: A hydrodynamical study of planet formation during planetesimal accretion** - Danilo Sepúlveda
+21. **Circumplanetary Winds: A hydrodynamical study of planet formation during planetesimal accretion** - Danilo Sepúlveda
+22. **"Using time to map space" with the North-PHASE Legacy Survey** - Aurora Sicilia-Aguilar
-- **How super‑Earths migrate in low‑turbulence radiative disks** - Alexandros Ziampras
+23. **How super‑Earths migrate in low‑turbulence radiative disks** - Alexandros Ziampras